Azure/azure-sdk-for-js/common/smoke-test/README.md

-The Smoke Tests validate customer scenarios by creating an application which uses package dependencies, loads all packages into a single process, and executes code samples to ensure basic end to end scenarios work as expected.
+The Smoke Tests validate customer scenarios by creating an application which uses package dependencies, loads all packages into a single process, and executes code samples to ensure basic end-to-end scenarios work as expected.

 Smoke Tests are meant to be run periodically in an Azure DevOps pipeline.
 See [`smoke-tests.yml`](https://github.com/Azure/azure-sdk-for-js/blob/main/common/smoke-test/smoke-tests.yml) to configure Smoke Tests in an Azure
 DevOps pipeline.
-When run in an Azure DevOps pipeline specify the `-CI` flag to ensure environment variables are properly set and error/warning messages are properly surfaced during the execution.
+When run in an Azure DevOps pipeline, specify the `-CI` flag to ensure environment variables are properly set and error/warning messages are properly surfaced during the execution.